-If you’ve just purchased a lawnmower, you may be wondering if you can use mixed gasoline in it.
+You may wonder if you can use mixed gasoline if you’ve just purchased a lawnmower.
 While it’s possible to do so, it’s not recommended.
-Mixed gasoline can contain up to 10% ethanol, and this can damage your lawnmower’s engine.
+Mixed gasoline can contain up to 10% ethanol, damaging your lawnmower’s engine.

-Ethanol is a solvent that can break down fuel lines and gaskets, and over time it will damage your engine’s valves and pistons.
+Ethanol is a solvent that can break down fuel lines and gaskets; over time, it will damage your engine’s valves and pistons.
 In addition, mixed gasoline has a shorter shelf life than regular gasoline, so it will start to degrade sooner.

-Many people believe that they can save money by mixing their own gas for their lawnmowers.
-However, this is not advisable for a number of reasons.
+Many believe they can save money by mixing their gas for their lawnmowers.
+However, this is not advisable for several reasons.
 First of all, it can be difficult to achieve the correct ratio of gas to oil.
 If you don’t mix the gas and oil properly, you could damage your lawnmower’s engine.

-Additionally, mixed gas can deteriorate quickly, meaning that it may not be as effective when you use it.
+Additionally, mixed gas can deteriorate quickly, meaning it may not be as effective when using it.
 Finally, using mixed gas in your lawnmower voids the warranty, so if something goes wrong, you’ll have to pay for the repairs yourself.
 For these reasons, it’s best to stick with regular unleaded gasoline for your lawnmower.

 The Best Fuel for Your Lawn Mower Engine